 Here is an illustration.
 I gave this workshop to a team in Dublin a few month ago.
 They later told me they had unscheduled a large refactoring that was not tackling their core.
 By itself, this kind of decision pays back the whole workshop many times.

 Another team I’ve worked with decided to replace a feature they had built in-house with a 3rd party.
 They had discovered it was ‘Generic’.
-This would allow them to re-focus on other core areas of their system.
+This would allow them to re-focus on other core bounded contexts of their system.

 💡 Use Event Storming and DDD to identify generic parts of your system.
 Then save time and maintenance by replacing them with third parties.

-A less tangible outcome is that it focuses discussions and efforts on core areas.
-At the end, there will be less work on non-core areas, and more on core areas.
-Work on core areas is also more valuable.
+A less tangible outcome is that it focuses discussions and efforts on core contexts.
+At the end, there will be less work on non-core contexts, and more on core contexts.
+Work on core bounded contexts is also more valuable.
 All in all, it means less but more valuable work.
 This means a more profitable and sustainable pace.

 The more we dive in Event Storming, and the more actionable the outcomes get!